svogler/tecalor_modbus/README.md

 # Tecalor Heatpump Modbus Interface

+### Visualization of Tecalor / Stiebel ACS Heatpump data.
+I use it for tracking and parameter optimization.
+ServiceWelt data is not enough for me and is super-slow.
+Modbus provides all the data, so let's visualize it.

 This package reads Heatpump data from Tecalor Internet Service Gateway (ISG) and writes it into an influx database.
 A grafana dashboard is used to visualize the data.

 Code is tested with a Tecalor ACS Heatpump, should work for other Tecalor / Stiebel Eltron models as well.